This is a question we are often asked, and we highly recommend that cargo insurance is taken out on every shipment.

-Ships have been recorded with rolling movements of up to 40 degrees, you can visualise goods that are not packed and secured properly, moving inside the container from side to side and hitting the side walls with force.
+Ships have been recorded with rolling movements of up to 40 degrees, so goods that are not packed and secured properly, will move inside the container hitting the side walls with force.

-Good packaging can help to prevent damage, and packaging can also help in cases of loss.
-Ever lose luggage while flying?
+Good packaging is important to help to prevent damage, and also help in cases of loss.
+In the same way luggage can be lost on flights.
 It’s rare but the same thing can happen with air freight.
-Clearly marked packages are readily identifiable.
+So clearly marked packages are easily identifiable.

 Packaging can also help prevent theft.
-If you are shipping something attractive to thieves, you don’t want any brand identifications plastered on the boxes to attract their attention.
+If you are shipping something attractive to thieves, you don’t want any brand identification on the boxes to attract their attention.

-Ideally, you should compare several cargo insurance rates from freight forwarders and from specialist cargo insurance companies.
-That said, freight forwarders’ rates are usually favourable, this combined with the convenience of keeping your supply chain logistics with one account manager from start to finish throughout the shipping process, should ensure the seamless delivery of your goods.
+In the same way you compare domestic insurance, you can compare cargo insurance rates from freight forwarders as well as specialist cargo insurance companies.
+That said, freight forwarders’ rates are usually favourable, combined with the convenience of keeping your supply chain logistics with one account manager from start to finish throughout the shipping process, makes the admin easier and should ensure the seamless end to end delivery of your goods.

 What type of insurance do you need?

-More important than who you choose to go with is what type of cover you choose.
 In this industry, insurance cover clauses are pretty much standardised, which helps narrow the choice.
-But the difference between options gets technical (e.g. would you like war cover with that “A” clause?).
+But the difference between options is where it gets technical (e.g. would you like war cover with that “A” clause?).
 Comprehensive cargo insurance saves you going through the various options.